MANAS: Multi-Agent Neural Architecture Search: Adversarial Implementations

-This section elaborates our solution methods for NAS when considering adversarial losses.
-We propose two algorithms, MANAS and MANAS-LS, that implement two different \emph{credit assignment techniques} specifying the update rule in line~\ref{lst:line:update} of Algorithm~\ref{fig:genAl}.
-The first approximates the validation loss as a linear combination of edge weights, while the second handles non-linear loss.
-We propose two associated sampling techniques that specify line~\ref{lst:line:sample} of Algorithm~\ref{fig:genAl}, one minimising the \emph{simple regret} $r_{T,\pi}^{\star}$ and one targeting the \emph{cumulative regret} $\mathcal{R}_{T,\pi}^{\star}$, (\ref{cregret_def}).
+In the following subsections we will describe our proposed approaches for NAS when considering adversarial losses.
+We present two algorithms, MANAS and MANAS-LS, that implement two different \emph{credit assignment techniques} specifying the update rule in line~\ref{lst:line:update} of Algorithm~\ref{fig:genAl}.
+The first approximates the validation loss as a linear combination of edge weights, while the second handles non-linear losses.

-\textbf{Agent coordination, combinatorial explosion and approximate credit assignment. } Our set-up introduces multiple agents in need of coordination.
-Centralised critics use explicit coordination and learn the value of coordinated actions across all agents~\citep{Shimon}, but the complexity of the problem grows exponentially with the number of possible architectures $\archi$, which equals $K^N$.
-We argue instead for an implicit approach where coordination is achieved through a joint loss function depending on the actions of all agents.
-This approach is scalable as each agent searches its local action space---small and finite---for optimal action-selection rules.
-Both credit assignment methods below learn, for each operation $k$ belonging to an agent $\mathcal{A}_{i}$, a quantity $\bm{ \widetilde B}^{i}_{t}[k] $ (similar to $\alpha$ in Section \ref{sec:nasSearch}) that quantifies the contribution of the operation to the observed losses.
+Note that \textit{adversarial} in this context refers to the adversarial multi-arm bandit \cite{auer1995gambling} framework: we model the fact that a weight-sharing supernetwork returns noisy rewards as having an adversary that explicitly tries to confuse the learner.
+Adversarial multi-arm bandit is the strongest generalization of the bandit problem, as it removes all assumptions on the distribution.
+Our MA formulation and algorithm explicitly account for this adversarial nature and provide a principled solution that is provably robust.